MicrosoftDX/nether/documentation/api/identity/user-logins.md

 See [Get a user](users.md#get-a-user) for more information on `providerType` and `providerId`.

+### Response: 404 NotFound
+The user does not exist

 ## Add or update a login

 Authorisation: requires `admin` role